-Remote coolers are designed to have 10 lines with standard coil length in use.
-A maximum of 12 standard length coils is permissible where throughput volumes are not excessive and meets brand owners specifications in peak trading periods
+A maximum of 12 standard length coils is permissible where throughput volumes are not excessive and meets brand owners' specifications in peak trading periods and no secondary python dependant cooling is present.

-Remote coolers are designed to run in conjunction with Cellar Temperature Control (CTC) systems set at 11c - 13c
+Remote coolers are designed to run in conjunction with Cellar Temperature Control (CTC) systems set at $11^{\circ}c - 13^{\circ}c$ .

-- When planning an installation the throughput volumes of the accounts should be calculated to ensure the correct sized remote cooler is used. - Remote coolers must be placed in areas where they can be accessed easily for both repair and replacement.
+- When planning an installation, the throughput volumes of the accounts should be calculated to ensure the correct sized remote cooler is used. - Remote coolers must be placed in areas where they can be accessed easily for both repair and replacement.